Link to current COVID-19 information as it relates to WMU researchers.

 - All sections of the Application for Initial IRB Review must be completed.
 WMU policy requires the principal investigator to be a 3/4 time or full-time faculty or staff member.

-- A protocol that includes a complete description of the proposed research in non-technical language using this Template for Protocol outline.
+- A protocol that includes a complete description of the proposed research in non-technical language using outline templates from the forms page.

 - Consent and Assent Documents, in accordance with the Consent Document Development Checklist on Page 3 of the application form.
 Use the Sample Consent and Assent Forms templates on the forms page.
 All documents appropriate to the proposed research should be included.
 Consent and Assent Documents are written in the 2nd person and should be written in simple, non-technical language that can be easily understood by the prospective subjects.
 A written justification is required for all items excluded.